ProjectAida/stats-generator/README.md

-Created by Yi Liu for Image Analysis for Archival Discovery.
+Created by Yi Liu (@IanDing-Yi) for Image Analysis for Archival Discovery.

 ## Installation ##